 What is a root cause analysis (RCA)?

-Root cause analysis focuses on identifying the problem by digging into its origins and then taking steps to eliminate the core problem.
+Root cause analysis focuses on defining the problem by digging into its origins and then taking steps to eliminate the core problem.

-Understanding how to perform an RCA using a root cause analysis template can help your project teams stay on track and nip any project issues in the bud.
+Understanding how to perform a root cause analysis using an RCA template can help your project teams stay on track and nip any project issues in the bud.

 Why is it important to perform a root cause analysis?